-London can be an expensive destination to visit, but throughout the city you’ll find plenty of things to see and do which are free.
-Including top attractions, viewpoints and other activities allowing you to have a great trip without spending too much.
-In this post I’ll give you my top suggestions of free things to do when visiting the city.
+London can be an expensive destination to visit where what you spend on accommodation, transport, attractions, eating out etc will really add up.
+But throughout the city, you’ll find plenty of things to see and do which are free.
+Including top attractions, viewpoints and other activities allowing you to have a great trip to the city without spending too much.
+Here are the top free things to do when visiting London.

 Although the River Thames isn’t the nicest colour, it still makes for a great walk and is especially pretty at night.
-To see many of London’s top landmarks I would recommend following my self guided photography tour which starts at London Bridge and as you walk along you’ll see many of the cities top landmarks and attractions.
+To see many of London’s top landmarks I would recommend following my self-guided photography tour which starts at London Bridge and as you walk along you’ll see many of the city’s top landmarks and attractions.

 London has beautiful parks throughout the city and these are perfect as a place to relax with a picnic, to read a book, walk, run, or just explore.

 I would recommend Richmond Park for a great day out and you may even see wild deer.
 Head to Primrose Hill or Greenwich Park for views over the city, St James’s for ducks, geese and other wildlife, or the huge and impressive Hyde Park is another great option.
 For all the best parks head to royalparks.org.uk/parks.

 6. Explore the best Instagram and photography spots

 London is one of the most photogenic cities in the world with a huge number of spots to photograph.
 For over 40 spots (most of them free) head to my post The Best Instagram and Photography Spots in London where you’ll also get links to the locations on Google Maps, the best time to take photographs and other useful info.

 You’ll be able to find free walking tours throughout the city.
 These, although advertised as free, are actually for tip and donations, but if you’re on a budget there’s no pressure to give that much.

 As well as a guided group tour you could also download an app and use that as a guide.
 Head to the Play Store (Android), Apple Store (IOS), or other app stores to begin your search.